YorgosPs/Yorgos-Psarellis/Teaching.md

 I got funded with $5,000 from the Center of Educational Resources to develop software and educational material for the class Nonlinear Dynamics and Chaos.
 These software included [SCIGMA](https://github.com/scigma/scigma) and [AUTO](https://github.com/auto-07p/auto-07p), two state-of-the-art educational (and research) software.

 <img src="scigma.png" width="400"/>

+**Fig.3** : A screenshot from SCIGMA.
+Courtesy of Dr. Robert Hoelzel.